yuhrvfr/DataScience/DataProduct/documentation/ProjMPGEst.md

 - Radio button for transmission selection
 - Slider for Weight manipulation
 - Textbox for Quarter mile second entry
+- Units of measure: Weight in 1000 lbs, Quarter Mile time in seconds.
+- The model predict an actual MPG with a variation of + or 4.9 MPG from the predicted MPG.

 Simulation with Shiny Apps
 ========================================================